itsparamesh12/AWS-Serverless-WebApp/README.md

 # Serverless Web Application Using AWS S3, Lambda, API Gateway & DynamoDB
 ### About
-A real-time serverless web application built using AWS managed services to calculate powers of numbers dynamically.
+A real-time serverless web application built using AWS managed services to calculate powers of a numbers dynamically.

 ### STEPS
 1.Create IAM role to connect Lambda & DynamoDB